bertughas/Random-Access-Hospital-Record-Management-System/README.md

 git clone https://github.com/your-username/hospital-record-management.git

 Compile the main.c file and run the executable.
 Make sure to have a C compiler installed on your system.

-Contributing:

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.

-License:

-This project is licensed under the MIT License - see the LICENSE file for details.